ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 # Bootstrap and support values for subgroups

-<b>Bootstrapping is one of the main ways of calculating support values for the subgroups we have got in our dendogram.
+__Bootstrapping is one of the main ways of calculating support values for the subgroups we have got in our dendogram.
 It is usually used to test significance through randomisation procedures.
 However, since hierarchical clustering analysis do not work with significance, here bootstrapping assesses whether you'll get the same subgroups in a dendogram even if you resample the species occurring in each site (with replacement - meaning you can repeat species and even not include some species at all.
 Bootstrap values range from 0 to 100 and express the proportion of times a certain subgroup was recovered during the resampling.
-The bigger the number, the stronger the subgroup.</b>
+The bigger the number, the stronger the subgroup.__

 However, bootstrap values tend to decrease when you have matrices with an unequal data distribution (a lot of zeroes).
 In our case, we have many sites and groups with low species richness.
 During the resampling, the calculation will end up removing species that are important to define groups, bringing the support values down, since the same groups will not be recovered.
 So don't get frustrated by the low values we get, as bootstrapping is not useful in our case.
 Nevertheless, bootstrap values tend to be reliable when you have equally distributed data.